serai-dex/serai/spec/processor/Multisig Rotation.md

-   Once all the 6 hour period has expired, no `Eventuality`s remain, and all outputs are forwarded, the multisig publishes a final `Batch` of the first block, plus `CONFIRMATIONS`, which met these conditions, regardless of if it would've otherwise had a `Batch`.
+   Once all the 6 hour period has expired, no `Eventuality`s remain, and all outputs are forwarded, the multisig publishes a final `Batch` of the first block, plus `WINDOW_LENGTH`, which met these conditions, regardless of if it would've otherwise had a `Batch`.
 No further actions by it, nor its validators, are expected (unless, of course, those validators remain present in the new multisig).